Legislative Agenda

 In a recent survey of TSCL’s supporters, as many as one-third of respondents said they postponed filling their prescriptions or took less than prescribed due to high costs.
 They question why Congress has not taken action to improve the system and to protect the American public from rising drug costs.

-TSCL urges Congress to take common-sense steps like the following five to reduce prescription drug prices: allowing the federal government to negotiate lower Part D prices, capping out-of-pocket expenses for Part D beneficiaries, permitting prescription drug re-importation, prohibiting anti-competitive pay-for-delay deals, and increasing price transparency.
+TSCL urges Congress to take common-sense steps to reduce prescription drug prices: allowing the federal government to negotiate lower Part D prices of more widely used prescriptions, capping out-of-pocket expenses for Part D beneficiaries, permitting prescription drug re-importation, prohibiting anti-competitive pay-for-delay deals, and increasing price transparency.

-TSCL has endorsed comprehensive prescription drug reform legislation in the past and in the 117th Congress we will continue to seek out solutions that would increase access to lifesaving prescription drugs.
+TSCL has endorsed comprehensive prescription drug reform legislation in the past, and in the 119th Congress, we will continue to seek solutions that would increase access to lifesaving prescription drugs.
 The goal remains to ensure safe and affordable medicines for older Americans.

 Prevention of Fraud, Waste, and Abuse

-Fraud, waste, and abuse are significant problems in both the Social Security and Medicare programs, and TSCL believes that the government is not administering the necessary oversight to ensure that scarce program dollars are being spent properly.
+Fraud, waste, and abuse are significant problems in both the Social Security and Medicare programs.
+TSCL believes the government is not administering the necessary oversight to ensure that scarce program dollars are appropriately spent.
 By increasing efforts to fight fraud, the government could save tens of billions of dollars each year, reducing the need for reforms that could negatively impact beneficiaries.

 Fraud within Medicare costs the federal government an estimated $60 billion to $90 billion each year, and according to the Attorney General’s office, enforcement efforts have yielded an impressive return on investment for the American taxpayer.
-For every dollar spent fighting fraud, approximately $7 has been recovered and returned.
+Approximately $7 has been recovered and returned for every dollar spent fighting fraud.

 Social Security’s Disability Insurance program is also littered with waste.
 In recent years, an enormous backlog of Continuing Disability Reviews (CDRs) has accumulated, and increased funding could result in significant savings for the Social Security program.